-Online recruiting is under attack.
+Online recruiting is still under attack since I wrote this article a year ago.
 The system is breaking down and becoming rife with tech-savvy scammers.
 Job aggregators are ruining the job candidate experience and in many cases preventing job applications from reaching recruiters’ applicant tracking systems.
+Google has implemented changes this month to reduce the practices of bad acting job aggregators.
+It will be interesting to see if it has any effect.

 Job aggregators have been liked because they promote job postings on the internet, but now some are besting recruiters mainly using Google for Jobs.
 Job aggregators scrape job postings from job boards and make them available on their “job aggregator” websites to their recruiter clients, often for a pay-per-click business model.
 They can also advertise a job, like a Google ad, being paid on a pay-per-click business model by their clients.
 Job boards, such as Indeed, are websites where employers post jobs directly to the board, thereby preventing the vast majority of scamming.